Thank you for your interest in clinical trial participation at the Center for Vaccine Development and Global Health!

 Clinical trials offer hope for many people and an opportunity to help researchers find better treatments for others in the future.

-Please complete this contact form to be added to our list of potential participants.
+Please complete this contact form to be added to our list of potential participants and to receive our newsletter.
 We look forward to speaking with you about participation in a trial at the Center for Vaccine Development at the University of Maryland, Baltimore.

 Are you interested in COVID-19 vaccine studies for your child or children?
 We have upcoming studies for children and adolescents in both Baltimore and Frederick, MD.
 Research studies have differing requirements for participation.
 Please fill out this form so that we can contact you when an applicable study is available.